 120 of a total of 174 athletes competing in the Tournament (male=68) were surveyed during a four day period before the Tournament, which represented 69% of the total sample.
 On Day 1 of the Tournament, a total of 151 athletes (87% of sample, male = 68) were surveyed: 129 athletes (male = 60) in 11 teams were surveyed after their 2nd game of the day, and 22 athletes (male = 8) in 2 teams were surveyed after their 3rd game.
 2 of 11 teams (Hebei menÃ¢Â€Â™s and Fujian menÃ¢Â€Â™s) were not surveyed due to timing and logistical constraints experienced by the researcher during data collection on Day 1.
 On Day 2 of the Tournament, a total of 163 athletes (94% of sample, male = 91) in 14 teams were surveyed after their second game of the day.
 One team (Shanghai WomenÃ¢Â€Â™s) was not surveyed due to timing and logistical constraints experienced by the researcher.
 A total of 100 athletes (57% of the sample, male = 59) completed both the pre- and post-Tournament surveys, and a total of 99 athletes completed all four surveys (57% of the sample, male = 59).
 Logistical challenges relating to data collection meant that observations were missing for athletes across the four survey time points.
 Missingness in the survey data ranged from 15-19% at any one of the four survey time points.

 Tables ?–? display basic summary statistics (mean and standard deviation) for variables of interest at each recorded time point.
-The central tendency of variables within the categories of performance, team click, social bonding, and fatigue and exertion are above the mid-point of each scale.
-In addition, mid-Tournament measurements tend to be lower than pre- or post-Tournament measures for each category.
-In relation to performance measures, for example, athletes appear on average to be more critical of their own and their teamÃ¢Â€Â™s performance (relative to prior expectations) when surveyed immediately after games on day 1 and 2 than they were following the completion of the Tournament (note, however, that survey items relating to individual and team performance administered pre-Tournament were not posed in relation to athlete expectations, and thus could not be directly compared to subsequent mid- and post-Tournament measures).
+The central tendency of variables within the categories of performance, team click, social bonding, and fatigue and exertion were above the mid-point of each scale.
+In addition, mid-Tournament measurements tended to be lower than pre- or post-Tournament measures for each category.
+In relation to performance measures, for example, athletes appeared on average to be more critical of their own and their teamÃ¢Â€Â™s performance (relative to prior expectations) when surveyed immediately after games on day 1 and 2 than they were following the completion of the Tournament (note, however, that survey items relating to individual and team performance administered pre-Tournament were not posed in relation to athlete expectations, and thus could not be directly compared to subsequent mid- and post-Tournament measures).
 The same pattern was identifiable in team click variables, with the central tendency of mid-Tournament measures of Unspoken Understanding and General Atmosphere 10-15% lower than pre- or post-Tournament measures.
 This is also the case for variables related to social bonding: Emotional Support and Shared Goal in particular showing a steep increase form mid-Tournament measurements to the post-Tournament measurement.
 The same pattern was identifiable for variables relevant to fatigue (see Table ?).
 Pre-, mid-, and post-Tournament survey items are reviewed in more detail in Appendix ?, Sections ? ?.

 4.1.2 Pre-post Tournament differences in variables of interest